Documentary theatre: Contemporary practice

 Contemporary documentary theatre is defined by its privileging of subjectivity over universality and questioning of the definition of truth in an age where digital and physical realities collide.
 Many contemporary practitioners reject the term "documentary theatre" in favor of more equivocal labels like "investigative theatre" that allow for more leeway in the artistic interpretation of reality and moves away from the original concept of the artist as moral arbiter of the truth.
 Just as Piscator utilized the new media of film and projection to enhance his productions, so contemporary documentary theatre continues to rely on new media to explore the increasingly fuzzy line between reality and representation of reality.
 Similarly, documentary theatre continues to rely on a democratic process of interview gathering and multiple artistic perspectives to create new narratives.
 This has led to a proliferation of plays, both verbatim and fictionalized, that focus on the stories of refugees and migrants that use interviews and workshops as the starting point for narrative plays.
 A very recent iteration of documentary theatre has been undertaken by Anuja Ghosalkar and Kai Tuchmann`s Festival "Connecting Realities", which has attempted "to [...] contribute to an examination of Indian and Asian performance practices, both traditional and contemporary, that relate to performing reality."

+Contemporary documentary theatre focuses more on the idea that it is difficult to show the complete truth on stage.
+While earlier forms of documentary theatre tried to present facts in a more objective way, many modern artists understand that becoming overall neutral is not always possible.
+When directors/creators choose which interviews, quotes, or events to include, they are beginning to create the overall story.
+Therefore, many productions in today's world have many different perspectives, which helps allow audiences to see different sides of the same issue.

+Modern documentary theatre also uses different aspects of technology in today's time than it did before.

+Many creators take inspiration for this type of work from early theatre creators such as ErwinPiscator, who was one of the first creators to use real footage in his theatre showcases.
+Many performances now include video, audio recordings, and digital media.
+These elements help connect live performance with real world events and make the experience more engaging and relatable for audiences.
+Technology also allows productions to gain insight into current topics such as global issues, migration, and the impact of media in society.

+Another important change in documentary theatre is the focus on collaboration in order to bring the topics issue to life.
+Many theatre productions are created by working directly with people who have experienced the events being shown.
+This can include interviews, workshops, and group storytelling.
+By including these different voices and experiences, documentary theatre can represent a wider range of perspectives, especially from communities that are often left out or have little to no coverage from the mainstream media.
+This approach helps make the performances feel more authentic while also bringing attention to real social issues.